smileoym/django-tutorial/README.md

 # django-tutorial

-This is my Django tutprial.
+This is my Django tutorial.